8th Grade Libri Aestivi

 by Jules Verne

 Jules Verne’s classic nineteenth-century science-fiction story about a scientist who leads a group on a treacherous journey to the center of the earth where they discover a lost civilization.
-ISBN 978-0-486-44088-0
+ISBN 978-0-486-44088-0 • Also Available on Learning Ally (watch verison)

 The War of the Worlds